MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.1.md

 ---
-title: Understand the new Service Scheduling based on Universal Resource Scheduling | MicrosoftDocs
+title: Overview of Service Scheduling (Dynamics 365 for Customer Service) | MicrosoftDocs
-description: Understand how to get the new service scheduling based on Universal Resource Scheduling (URS) in Dynamics 365 for Customer Service
+description: Know the basics of service and service scheduling in Dynamics 365 for Customer Service
 keywords: Service scheduling; Dynamics 365; Customer Service; Universal Resource Scheduling (URS)
 author: anjgupta
 applies_to: